nomadj/IPFSTest/README.md

 <img width="1279" alt="Screen Shot 2022-08-29 at 12 03 24 AM" src="https://user-images.githubusercontent.com/44202870/187142346-5ef033d9-affd-4d68-80a3-78a94374b33c.png">

+Edit ContentView.swift to include your project id and secret.

 Lastly, create your provisioning profile.
 There are many online resources for this.